 General Information about Field Experience

-The Elementary and Secondary/Comprehensive Education programs at West Liberty University require four field experiences that students complete in approved settings and in which they fulfill specific program goals.
+The Elementary and Secondary/Comprehensive Education programs at West Liberty University require four field experiences that teacher candidates complete in approved settings and in which they fulfill specific program goals.
 The Special Education and Early Education programs require additional experiences and hours in the field to ensure that candidates meet requirements for those programs.

 Primary among the goals is to provide teacher education candidates with opportunities to work with students in Preschool through 12th grades in a variety of diverse settings.
 Equally important is the goal of providing the opportunity for teacher education candidates to apply what they have learned in their WLU classes in actual school settings under the guidance of experienced cooperating teachers.
-The WLU Teacher Education Program amounts to a partnership between WLU and the schools that collaborate by mentoring the WLU teacher education students during their field experiences and student teaching placements.
+The WLU Teacher Education Program amounts to a partnership between WLU and the schools that collaborate by mentoring the WLU teacher education candidates during their field experiences and student teaching placements.